PyramidMvc/PyramidMvc/README.md

 Throughout my career, I have contributed to projects across diverse industries, honing my skills in the full spectrum of web application development.
 With in-depth knowledge of both `front-end` and `back-end` technologies, I am well-equipped to manage `end-to-end` projects as a `full-stack` developer.

-I have significant experience developing web applications, dynamic websites, and API integrations using PHP.
+I have significant experience developing web applications, dynamic websites, and `API` integrations using `PHP`.
 My expertise extends to data management, query optimization, and secure data communication using `MySQL` databases and `PDO`.
 I am also skilled at creating rich, interactive, and responsive user interfaces using `JavaScript`, `Ajax`, and `CSS`, ensuring a seamless user experience (`UX`).

 In addition, I specialize in mobile application development using Flutter, enabling me to create robust cross-platform solutions.
 I am passionate about designing visually appealing, cohesive user interfaces with modern frameworks such as Bootstrap, ensuring both aesthetic appeal and functionality.